-Recognized as a research hub in southern Philippines, USC has drawn in external grants amounting to PHP113,762,670.93 (USD2,288,297.45 as of Jan.
-31, 2017) between AY 2011-2016.
-Internal research grants of PHP34,035,344.90 (USD684,609.17) have also been awarded from the University Research Trust Fund within the same time period, while an additional PHP300M (~USD6M) has been earmarked for laboratory development anticipating the current changes in the Philippine educational system.
+Recognized as a research hub in southern Philippines, USC has drawn in external grants amounting to PHP332M (USD6.7M as of Dec.
+31, 2020) between AY 2015-2020.
+Internal research grants of over PHP46M (over USD962T) have also been awarded from the University Research Trust Fund within the same time period.
 Research efforts are supported by a print collection of over 200,000 titles and almost 10,000 non-print volumes housed in the University’s Library System, along with subscriptions to 17 online journals.
 USC also publishes two respected scholarly journals, The Philippine Scientist and the Philippine Quarterly of Culture and Society.
 Additional support for researchers are available through offices or committees providing ethics review, intellectual property and innovation and technology support, and animal care and use.
-Ten patents have been filed by the University since 2012, and one start-up company, Green Enviro Management Systems (GEMS), Inc., has been established.
+Nineteen patents have been filed by the University since 2012, and one start-up company, Green Enviro Management Systems (GEMS), Inc., has been established.

 Student support in the University includes an international students’ office, online enrolment, dormitories, numerous cafes and canteens, and a transport system within Talamban Campus.
 USC has more than 600 undergraduate and graduate scholars at any given time.
 Since 2014, USC has been designated as a Donee Institution by the Philippine Council of Non-Governmental Organization Certification (PCNC).